What is the best material to protect, preserve, and showcase your framed art & photos?

 - Non-Glare would soften the colors in your artwork, so if you have a black and white print and intend to hang it in a place where light might hit it, it might be best.

 Here at Frame It Easy, we exclusively use acrylic, and offer it in two types: clear and non-glare.
-We use the ACRYLITE FF-3 framing grade acrylic, which diffuses 89% of harmful UV radiation.
+We use ACRYLITE framing grade acrylic, which filters some UV light and is UV stable.

 Our Clear Acrylic offers the beautiful clarity of the finest picture frame glazing at half the weight of glass and many times the impact resistance.
 It is the preferred material for larger framed art and provides the safety warranted in high traffic areas.
 It is the ideal glazing material for museums, galleries, and homes.